nafizjiwa/REACT-REDUX-Complex-State/README.md

                                                  ---> STRING
             };

-## COMPLEX STATES ACTIONS AND PAYLOADS
+## ACTIONS AND PAYLOADS of COMPLEX STATE
 `**** Remember ****`
-- Actions are JavaScript objects that have a type property and are dispatched to the store using the store.dispatch() method.
+            Actions are JavaScript objects that have a type property and are dispatched to the store using the store.dispatch() method.
 - Action change one slice at a time
-- An actions type pattern is `sliceNae/actionDescriptor`
+- To clarify which state an actions updates its type pattern =`sliceName/actionDescriptor`

--
+- ACTIONS CAN ALSO HAVE A:

+      payload — data passed to the reducer in order to carry out the desired change-of-state
+- For Example an App with a SearchBar would have 2 actions which get dispached to change state when a user input in the SearchBar

+*** 1. If the user enters a searchTerm of Spaghetti  &emsp;  &emsp; &emsp;   *** 2.
+If the user clears the search field no data sent but an empty string ' '

+            1. store.dispatch({                                           2. store.dispatch({
+              type: 'searchTerm/setSearchTerm',                                      type: 'searchTerm/clearSearchTerm'
+              payload: 'Spaghetti'                                                 });
+            });                                                             // The resulting state: { ..., searchTerm: '' }
+            // The resulting state: { ..., searchTerm: 'Spaghetti' }